Frequently asked questions

 If you do intend to exercise a break clause, check whether there are any conditions you need to comply with before exercising the break.
 A common condition is that all rents must be paid up to date.
 If a rent suspension has been agreed, this condition would need to be waived by the landlord before the break could be exercised.
 Tenants may want to include wording to this effect on any side letter agreeing a rent suspension.

 A separate note on our website deals with the possibility of a lease ending by a doctrine known as frustration.

 Can the landlord terminate the lease?

-Currently, a landlord may not enforce a right of forfeiture for non-payment of rent in relation to a business tenancy between until after 30 June 2021.
-That period may be further extended.
+Currently, a landlord may not enforce a right of forfeiture for non-payment of rent in relation to a business tenancy between until after 25 March 2022.

 Rent includes any sum a tenant is liable to pay under a relevant business tenancy and therefore includes service charges and insurance rent.

 Not all tenancies of commercial premises fall within the ban so specific advice should be taken if you plan to withhold rent or other payments.